 Rasgullas are made from balls of Chhana/Paneer/Indian Cottage Cheese or Ricotta Cheese and Suji/Semolina dough.
 Then these soft and spongy balls are cooked in a sugar syrup.
 The quality of the channa is vital in making of soft rasgullas, as I realised while making rasgullas at home.

 A few months ago my Rasgullas or Roshogollas was aired on Noor Dubai TV and Dubai One during Ramadan (above video).
-And I got the video in hand today just as I had sat down to write a festive post wishing all of you a Shubho Bijoya!
-And whoosh by some sudden act of magic, came up the video at the perfect junction when I was ransacking my photo albums to write a very, very Bengali post.
+And whoosh by some sudden act of magic, I got the video in hand today just as I had sat down to write a festive post wishing all of you Shubho Bijoya!

 Rasgulla Macapuno & Essence of Living in Dubai